open/close all folders

 - Single-Target Sexuality: She has been in love with Raku all her life, never showing the slightest interest in anyone else.
 Of the girls that took the Love Potion that caused them to fall for Seishirou, she is the only one able to resist.

 - Sitcom Arch-Nemesis: She seems to actually enjoy being this to the other girls, especially Chitoge and Tsugumi.

 - Also with Yui who enjoys teasing and messing with Marika, but actually adores her.
 Marika, on the other hand, despises Yui.

 - Smitten Teenage Girl: Marika's dedication to Raku is excessive to say the least.

-- Stalker with a Crush: She's rather obsessed with Raku and grabs him whenever she gets a chance, and she implies she put a tracker on him on some point.
+- Stalker with a Crush: She's rather obsessed with Raku and grabs him whenever she gets a chance, and implies she put a tracker on him at some point.